What They Do: Landscape architects design parks and other outdoor spaces.

 Following is everything you need to know about a career as a landscape architect with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

 Can be responsible for the design of the surrounding landscape and spaces.
-Involved in contruction and designing new buildings, extensions, or alterations to…
+Advises restoration and conservation of old properties.

 Landscape architects design parks and the outdoor spaces of campuses, recreational facilities, businesses, private homes, and other open spaces.